Bro Gwened: History

 The land was allegedly founded by Caradog Strongarm.
 In the early 6th century, Macliau served as one of the earliest bishops of Vannes prior to usurping his nephew's inheritance in neighboring Cornouaille.
 He may have also been king of Broerec or simply the refugee guest of Conmor.
 Major settlements at this time included Gwened (Vannes) and Lokmaria (Locmaria).
-In the mid-7th century, Bro Gwened was united with Domnonia under its king Saint Judicaël, who was descended from a daughter of Waroch.
+In the mid-7th century, Bro Gwened was united with Domnonia under its king Saint Judicaël, who was descended from a daughter of Budic II.
 Domnonia's rulers thenceforth reigned as the high kings of Brittany, with Bro Gwened forming part of their lands.

 Dialect

 The dialect of Gwened's present inhabitants is known in Breton as Gwenedeg and in French as Vannetais.
 It is distinct from that of the other regions of Brittany to the point of near unintelligibility.
 A primary distinction is that the Gwened dialect has paralleled Gaelic in developing earlier θ into h rather than z; ð, meanwhile, has disappeared completely rather than merge with z as in Leon although there are certain parts of Gwened (e.g. the city Baud) where it is still used as an initial mutation of d and t and sometimes in the middle and end of a word as a retainment of Middle Breton ð or θ where the other dialects substituted d or z (e.g. in hiddiù [hiːðiw] ("today") which would be hiziv [hiːziw] or hidiv [hiːdiv] in the other dialects (cf. Welsh heddiw [hɛðɪu̯])).
 The dialect also has a tendency to close vowels, places stress on the final syllables of words (as in French and Middle Breton), rather than on the penultimate syllable (as in other Breton dialects and Welsh), and (like English) has completely lost its original 2nd person singular pronoun.